KDE/digikam-doc/image_editor/transform_tools.rst

 To change the perspective, use the square areas at the image corners for dragging.
 The perspective preview is rendered automatically.
 On the right of the dialog you'll find a set of information witch help you to control the perspective change:

-    New Width: show the new image width in pixels including the empty area around the image resulting from the geometrical transformation.
+    - **New Width**: show the new image width in pixels including the empty area around the image resulting from the geometrical transformation.

-    New Height: show the new image height in pixels including the empty area around the image resulting from the geometrical transformation.
+    - **New Height**: show the new image height in pixels including the empty area around the image resulting from the geometrical transformation.

-    Top Left Angle: show the current angle in degrees at the top left corner of the perspective area.
+    - **Top Left Angle**: show the current angle in degrees at the top left corner of the perspective area.

-    Top Right Angle: show the current angle in degrees at the top right corner of the perspective area.
+    - **Top Right Angle**: show the current angle in degrees at the top right corner of the perspective area.

-    Bottom Left Angle: show the current angle in degrees at the bottom left corner of the perspective area.
+    - **Bottom Left Angle**: show the current angle in degrees at the bottom left corner of the perspective area.

-    Bottom Right Angle: show the current angle in degrees at the bottom right corner of the perspective area.
+    - **Bottom Right Angle**: show the current angle in degrees at the bottom right corner of the perspective area.

 .. warning::

     After applying the perspective adjustment, the image inevitably gets blurred a little bit.
 For a single adjustment, the amount of blurring is quite small, but two adjustments cause twice as much blurring as one, and there is no reason to blur things more than you have to.

-After you have adjusted the perspective of an image there will be unpleasant triangular "holes" at the corners.
-One way to fix them is to crop the image with Transform --> Crop Image Editor menu.
+After you have adjusted the perspective of an image there will be unpleasant triangular *holes* at the corners.
+One way to fix them is to crop the image with :menuselection:`Transform --> Crop` Image Editor menu.

 .. figure:: images/editor_perspective_tool.webp
     :alt: